The goal posts for successful web personalization have been moved for all marketers today.

-Simply put, that’s not the case when you have customer data platform such as BlueConic that offers advanced personalization features like open-time email recommendations.
+Simply put, that’s not the case when you have CDP such as BlueConic that offers advanced personalization features like open-time email recommendations.

-With this feature, BlueConic customers can alter the content and product recommendations featured in an email to specific segments to promote solely the most relevant items to their recipients.
+With this feature, BlueConic customers can alter content and product recommendations in an email to specific segments to promote solely the most relevant items.

-Let’s say you want to send a product update email promoting new items in your ecommerce store.
+Let’s say you want to send a product update email for new items in your ecommerce store.

-By setting rules for your open-time email recommendations in BlueConic (primary content to share first, then “fallback” options) and adding a simple HTML code snippet into the editor of your email service provider (BlueConic integrates with all major ones), each recipient of that email will only see the items that most directly interest them based on their dynamically updated customer profiles.
+By setting rules for your open-time email recommendations in BlueConic (primary content to share first, then “fallback” options) and adding a simple HTML code snippet into your ESP editor (BlueConic integrates with all major ones), each recipient of that email will only see items that most directly interest them based on their dynamically updated customer profiles.

-All of these personalization tactics can be implemented, tracked, perfected, and repeated with a pure-play customer data platform — one meant for marketers to own and operate all on their own.
+All these (well, the first three) personalization tactics can be implemented, tracked, and perfected with a pure-play CDP — one meant for marketers to own and operate.

 Of course, it’s not all about just personalization today.
-Businesses of all shapes and sizes can benefit from “hyper-personalization” strategies (i.e., individualized marketing).
+Businesses can also can benefit from “hyper-personalization” strategies (i.e., individualized marketing).

 Promoting products and content to large groups of customers makes sense for many companies.
-But individualizing deals to specific people in one’s system is sometimes a greater need for others.
+But individualizing deals to specific contacts is sometimes better for others.

-Whether you have dozens of segments you market to differently or dozens of contacts in your database altogether you want to convert, the CDP is the platform modern marketers invest in to achieve their business goals, boost their marketing ROI, and — in the age of growing consumer privacy — build trust with their audiences through consented personalization strategies.
+Whether you have dozens of segments you market to differently or dozens of contacts in your database altogether you want to convert, the CDP is the platform modern marketers invest in to achieve their business goals, boost their marketing ROI, and build trust with their audiences through consented personalization strategies.